 I’m always looking for products that can help with lipoedema symptoms, particularly pain and swelling.
-Thankfully of all the products I try, there’s rarely one that isn’t a great addition to my self-care routine, even if it doesn’t impact my lipoedema symptoms significantly.
-This is definately the case for lymphatic care products.
+Thankfully of all the products I try, there’s rarely one that isn’t a great addition to my self-care routine, even if it doesn’t impact my lipoedema symptoms significantly and this is absolutely true for lymphatic care products.
+Caring for my lymphatic health always feels good, no matter what the measurable impact is.

 The Lymphatic System and Lipoedema

 There’s some conflicting information about lipoedema and the lymphatic system.
 But the science definately leans toward the theory that lipoedema isn’t inherently a lymphatic disorder.
 Our lymphatic system isn’t ‘broken’, so to speak.
-However, as lipoedema progresses it puts stress on the lymphatic system, impairing its ability to clear fluid.
+However if lipoedema is left to progress it puts stress on the lymphatic system, impairing its ability to clear fluid.
 That’s why supporting lymphatic health through massage and other forms of drainage can be so beneficial.

 Supporting Lymphatic Health with the Right Tools

 I follow a number of great Instagram accounts sharing fantastic content about the lymphatic system.
-One of them is @ChelseaJeanLymphatics – Chelsea’s a trained lymphatic therapist who shares a lot of great information on skin brushing and lymphatic drainage techniques.
+One of them is @ChelseaJeanLymphatics – Chelsea’s a lymphatic therapist who shares some great info on skin brushing and lymphatic drainage techniques.
 She also shares her own own range of lymphatic products – this is where I first spotted her teal Dual Action Lymphatic Gloves ($42/pair).

 The gloves offer two benefits in one: seven magnetic balls on one side that help move lymph and soothe pain, and a bumpy texture on the other side for skin brushing.

-I’ve spent enough time grooming horses to recognise these as a very common horse grooming tool – a magnetic curry comb or massage mitt.
+I’ve spent enough time grooming horses to recognise these as a very common horse grooming tool repurposed for humans – they’re a magnetic ‘curry comb’ or massage mitt.
 The bumpy side removes debris from the horse’s coat and stimulates blood flow to the skin for a shiny coat, while the magnetic side is said to help ease sore muscles.

 If you’re on a budget, you can get these gloves at any equestrian store for $5-$10 – they’re $4.95 here at Europa Saddlery, $8.86 at Garrards Horse and Hound, or $9.99 at Horseland.
 I picked my purple mitt up for $9.95 on my last visit to Saddleworld!